AndriynomeD/docker-magento2/README.md

 3) #### [Magento Coding Standard][magento-coding-standard]
-    Currently CE/EE ver.2.4.4+ contain one of latest 'MCS' package version, so not need use separate 'MCS' container for it.
+    Currently, CE/EE ver.2.4.4+ contain one of the latest 'MCS' package version, so not need use separate 'MCS' container for it.
     1. If used separate 'MCS' container: on "Prepare all config files" step in `config.json` set `magento-coding-standard` under `DOCKER_SERVICES` to `true`.
     2. Currently, PhpStorm don't have docker connection for eslint, so you need install npm on host machine.
     3. If used separate 'MCS' container: install Magento Coding Standard project
         ```shell
-        docker-compose run --rm mcs magento-coding-standard-installer
+        docker compose run --rm mcs magento-coding-standard-installer
         cd `{{root_directory}}/magento-coding-standard`
         npm init
         ```